Open-Data-Product-Initiative/v2.0/source/includes/_qa.md

 The QA object is general in nature and should be enough for common (80%) of the use cases.
 Note that you can make extensions to the standard with "x-" mechanism in order to fulfill any industry specific needs.
 The "Specification extensions" section provides details on how to use this feature.

+Data integrity is the maintenance of, and the assurance of, data accuracy and consistency over its entire life-cycle.
+That is why *integrity* is not in the attributes, but accuracy and consistency as well as completeness are.

 ## Optional attributes and elements

 > Example of Data Quality component with some of the voluntary attributes: